AmrElgharieb/pgm_app/README.md

 - Asserting that all pixels in each pgm does not exceed the specified max gray value
 - Assert that all files have the same parameters (Magic number, Height and Width)

+The script has been checked for PEP8 requirements